Best Food for Norwegian Lundehund

 Norwegian Lundehund Nutritional Profile

-Dietary planning for Norwegian Lundehund starts with understanding this breed's Small (12-18 lbs) physique and alert character.
+Feeding planning for a Norwegian Lundehund rests on two easy-to-observe inputs, the Small (12-18 lbs) build and the alert behavioral profile, both translate directly into calorie and macronutrient choices.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Norwegian Lundehund's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger dogs.
 Choose nutrient-dense formulas designed for small dogs.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Norwegian Lundehund to maintain coat health and joint function.

 Life-Stage Feeding Guide for Norwegian Lundehund